 Gill Hedley is a writer, an independent curator and a consultant on contemporary visual arts.
 This is an archive of projects, exhibitions, events and news she has been involved with.
 These stories are re-used elsewhere on the site as notes.
 Divided by year - please use the menu below:

-The Christia/Roberts Gallery are delighted to launch a new podcast series exploring the relationship between artists
+The Christea Roberts Gallery are delighted to launch a new podcast series exploring the relationship between artists

 and printmaking.
 The first episode of Making a Mark explores the work of Richard Hamilton.
 Michael